fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 The widget renderer is how we tell the fyne application what to draw and how to lay it out.

-The widget renderer has it's own state and functions (see ```fyne.WidgetRenderer``` interface) but this should only be concerned with drawing (rendering) the widget.
+The widget renderer has it's own state and methods (see ```fyne.WidgetRenderer``` interface) but this should only be concerned with drawing (rendering) the widget.

 The renderer is responsible for:

 1) The objects that are to be drawn.
-These are returned by the ```Objects() []fyne.CanvasObject``` function.
+These are returned by the ```Objects() []fyne.CanvasObject``` method.
 Notice that you can return any object as long as it implements the ```fyne.CanvasObject``` interface.
-2) Each object returned by the Objects() function will need to be created by the widget renderer and initialised before returning.
+2) Each object returned by the Objects() method will need to be created by the widget renderer and initialised before returning.
-3) The fyne application will then call the renderers Layout() function.
+3) The fyne application will then call the renderers Layout() method.
 This is where the size and position of each object is detirmined.

 Our example renderer could be stored in the following struct: